 V2 is readily airborne in nanoparticles that almost all masks don’t stop, and the virus merrily enters the eyes as well as nose and throat.
 Further, for those not infected, masks tend to be a source of contagion rather than a guard.
+Masks result in touching the face more, thus increasing the odds of catching covid-19.
+If a viral load is on the mask, taking it off practically guarantees viral transfer.
 Plastic face shields are utterly useless in containing the spread of V2 particulates.
 Almost everyone wears masks that afford no protection whatsoever from covid infection, though such masks may limit V2 dispersal somewhat from those contagious.

 Medical masks reduce V2 aerial transmission via a cough cloud by about 60%.
 Cloth masks barely limit V2 aerosol dispersal.
 Neither type of mask protects from infection.
 Face shields neither protect the wearer nor stymie V2 transmission.
 Masks with exhalation valves allow V2 dispersal.